 When is the electric road in operation?

 The first road stretch was completed in November 2019.
-Deployment of the following stretches will start during spring 2020 and the road will be completed in autumn 2020.
+The deployment will be completed in autumn 2020.
 The first tests with the trucks were done in March 2020.
-The electric bus will be in operation in summer 2020.
+The electric bus will be in operation from autumn 2020.
 The project lasts until spring 2022.